Sandblasting abrasives are commonly used in two rather different applications.

 The shapes of the individual particles in the Green Diamond product make it ideal for the efficient removal of mill scale, rust, or other existing coatings from steel and other metals in preparation for fabrication or painting.

 Glass Beads are an extremely fine, powdery sandblast medium.
 White in colour - and with a consistency similar to household flour - glass beads are used for sandblasting jobs that require a fine touch, such as etching glass.
-Please note: glass beads are too fine to use in the DIY Sandblasting Booth.